Skip to main content

 If Indirect Costs are allowed they need to be requested/budgeted.

-The appropriate federally-negotiated rate is to be used, though a reduced rate may be allowed if the sponsor meets the following conditions:
+The appropriate federally negotiated rate is to be used, though a reduced rate may be allowed if the sponsor meets the following conditions:

-• Non-profit – has a written policy for the rate (funding announcement, website, FAQ, letter from funder); if total costs are capped or the IDC policy is unclear, work with your SPO analyst to confirm the correct rate
+• Non-profit – has a written policy for the rate (funding announcement, website, FAQ, letter from funder); if total costs are capped or the IDC policy is unclear, work with your SPO officer to confirm the correct rate

 Conflict of Interest